Skip to main content Go to Site Map

 For guidance on applying for a Student Route visa, including proofs of ID, financial evidence, academic qualifications and TB screening.

-For further guidance on IHS, 'Low Risk' students, Credibility interviews, and Dependants for Student Route applicants.
+For further guidance on IHS, differentiation arrangements, credibility interviews, and bringing dependants.

 Other types of Visas